-- Proposal based funding continues to provide a number of important services for our youth which help to comprise an effective harm reduction program. - As has been the case previously, with the continued help of our primary care team which includes a Nurse Practitioner and a Registered Nurse, our tertiary care team which consisted of an Adolescent Psychiatrist and Psychologist, as well as daily Counselling for our youth, we were able to continue to collect an array of pertinent data which has helped to inform Student Care Plans.
-It should be noted that Elders and Land Based Learning opportunities are also crucial to the well-being of our students, as they provide a more traditional approach to health and well-being. - At DFCHS, incident rates continue to be at an all-time low.
+- As noted in year's previous, proposal based funding continues to provide a number of important services for our youth which help to comprise an effective harm reduction program. - The continued help of our primary care team which includes a Nurse Practitioner and a Registered Nurse, our tertiary care team which consists of an Adolescent Psychiatrist and Psychologist, as well as daily Counselling for our youth, has enabled us to continue to collect an array of pertinent data which has helped to inform Student Care Plans. - Elders and Land Based Learning opportunities also continue to be crucial to the well-being of our students, as they provide a more traditional approach to health and well-being when we're able to offer these programs. - Thanks to the support of these programs, incident rates at DFCHS continue to be at an all-time low.
 These additional services continue to make an enormous difference by helping to stabilize youth with mental health issues and mental illnesses.
-Statistics continue to show that once mental health challenges have been addressed these students are far more successful in their studies.
+Historical statistics show that once mental health challenges have been addressed these students are far more successful in their studies.

-- Last year, NNEC was successful in acquiring proposal based funding through Canada to develop and share electronic medical records amongst health care professionals to track student's behaviour to better inform the development of harm reduction programs.
-This continues to enable us to develop individual care plans for each of our NNEC students. - It should be noted again that "Waakaahikan", our safe sober space, also continues to play a key role in supporting our harm reduction program, as it continues to provide students with an array of challenges with a safe space to decompress, and has also continued to allowed us to gather data to get students into proper follow-up programming or aftercare. - While we are looking to duplicate these services at PFFNHS, human resource challenges continue to be an issue.
-We are hopeful that by working with SLFNHA we will be able to implement the services that we need out of our Wellness Centre. - While we have seen major success from this approach, it is still largely contingent on proposal based funding which has now concluded.
-While we will be including all of these services in our 2020-2021 Choose Life proposal and hope to have them approved, we require ongoing, predictable and reliable funding to continue to operate these types of programs successfully. - NNEC is hopeful that the data that is being gathered through programs such as Jordan's Principle and Choose Life will present a strong case to Government that resources for these services need to be provided on an ongoing basis.
+- NNEC continues to receive Choose Life funding each year to develop and share Electronic Medical Records amongst health care professionals to track student's behaviour to better inform the development of harm reduction programs.
+This continues to enable us to develop individual care plans for each of our NNEC students when they come out for school. - "Waakaahikan", our safe sober site, also continues to play a key role in supporting our harm reduction program when students are in Thunder Bay for school.
+This important space continues to provide students that are faced with an array of challenges with a safe space to decompress, and has also continued to allow us to gather data to get students into proper follow-up programming or aftercare.
+We are currently working on duplicating this program at PFFNHS. - NNEC has finally been successful in beginning to duplicate these services at PFFNHS.
+We are excited to continue to build programs that offer the supports that students deserve when they leave home to attend PFFNHS. - However, while we have seen major success from this approach, it is still largely contingent on proposal based funding.
+While Choose Life remains a crucial source of funding for all of the aforementioned activities; we require ongoing, predictable and reliable funding to continue to operate these types of programs successfully and continue to grow them to meet student needs. - As noted previously, NNEC remains hopeful that the data that is being gathered through programs like Choose Life will present a strong case to Government that resources for these services need to be provided on an ongoing basis and should not be proposal based.